jdirosa/kuber/README.md

 # Goal

 A hobby project to proxy my emails and collect data on the types of junk I get.
+I thought it would be fun to make my own email service.
+I could parse out the text of the emails and make this searchable.

 ## Tech

 - React app (served from nginx).
-- GraphQL to serve up data setup from Apollo
+- GraphQL to serve up data from an Apollo server
-- DB to track email data.
-Haven't decided on a solution yet
+- RDS to track email metadata.
-- AWS SES to proxy emails
+- AWS SES to handle SMTP
 - Lambda to push email to s3 and notify a web hook
 - Serverless to better streamline lambda and such
-- nodejs web server to listen for webhook calls and process emails from s3 bucket
+- nodejs (express) web server to listen for webhook calls and process emails from s3 bucket
-- K8s to do the things
+- All running in kubernetes

 ### Notes

 Some notes along the way.

 1. to publish to a private docker registry, you have to tag with the local host and port.
    `docker tag [APPNAME] localhost:5000/[APPNAME]` `docker tag kuber-react localhost:5000/kuber-react`

 ## Next Steps

 1. Cleanup lambda resources (I created some dummy onces to test stuff out)
-1. Build the front end that lets me manage the things
-1. Architect how email rules will work.
-In the beginning, probably just `BLOCK`, `ALLOW`, `AUTO-RESPOND`, and `LIMIT`.
-Limit will monitor frequency and stop after a certain threshold.
-1. Add webapi to work in kluster
+1. Update webapi to work in kluster
 1. Deploy all the k8es
-1. setup AWS sdk to work from k8es.
+1. Setup AWS sdk to work from k8es.
 Needs IAM roles if in prod, or envars for locals
-1. Could turn into a full fledged email service..

 ## Project Structure